 We're talking about "accommodation."
 This term refers to the ability of the lens to be bulging in close-up vision to allow for a clear vision.

-Note that the "ponctum proximum" refers to the closest point that the eye can clearly distinguish.
 It is located 10 cm from the eye in the young adult.
 With age, this distance increases… At the age of 40 years, Punctum proximum can change to 20 cm and can reach 80 cm at the age of 60 years.

 The advancing age, the crystalline lens hardens and loses its elasticity.
 He then finds it difficult to change his form to do what is called "accommodation".
 This problem is solved by eye correction for those who wear glasses.
 For those who do not wear them but are subject to this problem, putting glasses with grids reduces the field of vision and allows the image necessary for the focus to be entered.

 (Note that wearing pinhole glasses is not recommended for people with more than 6 myopia dioptries.)